StanfordAHA/CGRAFlowDoc/halide/writing-schedules.md

 and a custom CGRA accelerator have much different memory hierarchy and size, so the corresponding tiling will have different sizes.

-Each of these schedules usually exist in a if/else if/else block:
+Each of these schedules usually exist in an if/else if/else block:
 ```C++
   if (get_target().has_feature(Target::Clockwork)) {  ...
 ```